 - Apply best practices for problem-solving and decision-making.

 - Develop skills to become a trusted advisor and to bridge the partner/guardian tension inherent in the in-house role.

 - Build strong professional relationships and expand your in-house network across an array of industries and organizations in the National Capital Region.

 - A class of approximately 30 distinguished in-house counsel – known as Fellows – is chosen through an application process to create a well-balanced, high-caliber class.
 Each Fellow is also part of a learning cohort of no more than six Fellows to optimize learning and support one another’s professional growth and development.

 - A highly interactive learning environment, designed to engage, challenge and connect Academy Fellows over the nine-month program.

 - Led by nationally recognized faculty, recruited because of their expertise and ability to translate concepts into practical takeaways.

 When And Where

-The Academy consists of eight faculty-led sessions taking place over a nine-month period.
-Sessions for Class of 2019 will begin in September 2018 and will be held in the Washington, D.C., metropolitan area.
-There will also be work between sessions that Fellows will do individually and with their cohorts, including one topic that each cohort will address independently, with the dates determined by each cohort.
+The Academy consists of eight faculty-led sessions taking place over a nine-month period, starting in September.
+All sessions are held in the Washington, D.C., metropolitan area.
+There also is work between sessions that Fellows will do individually and/or with their cohorts, including one topic that each cohort addresses independently on a date it determines.